MariaDB database server¶

 - A Rocky Linux server

-- Proficiency with a command-line editor (we are using vi in this example)
+- Proficiency with a command-line editor (using vi in this example)

 - A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties

 - An understanding of mariadb-server databases is helpful

 - Run all commands as root or with sudo

 The mariadb-server and it is client mariadb are the open source alternatives to mysql-server and mysql, and they share command structure. mariadb-server is running on many web servers, due to the popular Wordpress CMS which requires it.
 This database, though, has many other uses.

 If you want to use this along with other tools for hardening a web server, refer back to the Apache Hardened Web Server guide.

 To strengthen the security of mariadb-server you need to run a script, but before you do, you need to enable and start mariadb:

 systemctl start mariadb